unternet-co/unternet.co/docs/web-applets/reference/applet-frame-element.md

 title: API reference - Web Applets
 ---

-# AppletFrameElement &lt;applet-frame&gt;
+# AppletFrameElement

-The `<applet-frame>` element is a custom HTML element that provides a container for embedding and interacting with applets.
+`AppletFrameElement` is a custom HTML element that provides a container for embedding and interacting with applets.
 It handles the connection to the applet, manages communication, and automatically resizes based on the applet's dimensions.

+> **Note:** Currently `AppletFrameElement` does not accept the `allow` attribute, meaning that it is not sandboxed by default and should only be used for trusted applications or in low-risk settings.
+In the meantime, we recommend using an `iframe` manually for production settings.

+`AppletFrameElement` extends <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement" target="_blank">`HTMLElement`</a>, and inherits its properties and methods.
+In addition, it implements the below.

 ## Usage

-HTML:
+In an HTML file:

 ```html
 <applet-frame src="path/to/applet.html"></applet-frame>